557 Roofers in New York city, NY — scored for agency prospecting

 - Can I get phone numbers and line types for New York city roofers?

 - Yes — LocalVein exports full phone numbers on every paid plan.
-Phone line type detection (mobile / landline / VoIP) via Twilio Lookup is a Growth-tier and above feature, which agencies use to route SMS-eligible prospects to a separate outreach sequence than landline-only operators.
+Phone line type detection (mobile / landline / VoIP) is a Core-tier and above feature, which agencies use to route SMS-eligible prospects to a separate outreach sequence than landline-only operators.
 For New York city's roofers, line types populate on the first paid scan and persist indefinitely — phone line types almost never change.

 - How often is the New York city roofing list refreshed?

-- Each roofer record refreshes on a 14-day cache cycle whenever a user scans the vertical.
-New York city's Census numbers (population, home value, demographic signals used in the vulnerability score) refresh annually with the ACS release.
+- Each roofer record is re-checked whenever a user scans the vertical.
+New York city's demographic numbers (population, home value, demographic signals used in the vulnerability score) refresh annually.
 Most recent refresh on this page: April 2026.

 The rest of roofers in New York city is behind a free signup.